Contact Us

 You’ve likely heard us advise on this before, but it’s an important step in reducing the amount of clothing that ends up in the trash.
 It’s also a key step in creating your zero waste wardrobe.

 They say if you don’t love it in the store, you won’t love it when you get it home.
 So keep that in mind when you’re shopping.
-Make sure you’re being intentional with the pieces you purchase and only buy items you’ll actually wear.
+Make sure you’re being intentional with the pieces you purchase, hence conscious clothing, and only buy items you’ll actually wear.
 Otherwise, they will just sit in your closet, taking up space and could potentially end up being thrown away without ever being used.
 That kind of defeats the whole purpose of zero waste.

 zero waste wardrobe shopping with friends